-Castro rose to power on1959 and reshaped Cuba into a communist state 90 miles from U.S. shores.
+Castro rose to power on New Year’s Day 1959 and reshaped Cuba into a communist state 90 miles from U.S. shores.
 The fiery guerrilla leader survived assassination attempts, a CIA-backed invasion and a missile crisis that brought the world to the brink of nuclear war.
 Ten U.S. administrations tried to topple him, most famously in the disastrous Bay of Pigs invasion of 1961.

-His ironclad rule ensured Cuba remained communist long after theand the collapse of communism across Eastern Europe.
+His ironclad rule ensured Cuba remained communist long after the breakup of the Soviet Union and the collapse of communism across Eastern Europe.

 Castro’s supporters admired his ability to provide a high level of health care and education for citizens while remaining fully independent of the United States.
-His detractors called him a dictator whose totalitarian government systematically denied individual freedoms andsuch as speech, movement and assembly.
+His detractors called him a dictator whose totalitarian government systematically denied individual freedoms and civil liberties such as speech, movement and assembly.

 The United States was the first country to recognize Castro’s government, but the countries soon clashed as Castro seized American property and invited Soviet aid.

 On April 16, 1961, Castro declared his revolution to be socialist.
 A day later, he defeated the CIA-backed Bay of Pigs invasion.
 The United States squeezed Cuba’s economy and the CIA plotted to kill Castro.
-Hostility reached its peak with the 1962.
+Hostility reached its peak with the 1962 Cuban missile crisis.